-Representative payee agreements, for people who get Social Security or SSI benefits - read www.ssa.gov/payee
+- Representative payee agreements, for people who get Social Security or SSI benefits - read ssa.gov/payee to learn more

 The person who creates an SDM agreement must understand what they are doing.
 The person and their supporters must discuss the agreement's terms.
 They must make sure it is clear and understood.

 Someone who often changes their mind about what support they want, how they want it and from whom, may not benefit from an SDM agreement.
-There may be ways to change the SDM agreement to provide for such situations.
+There may be ways to change the SDM agreement to anticipate such situations.

 People with limited capacity to make decisions, or who need help to make decisions, can be abused and exploited.
 An abuser or exploitative person might take advantage of an SDM agreement.
 Use caution when the person selects supporters for an SDM.

-You can find other examples at the National Resource Center for Supported Decision-Making's website.
-See "where can I learn more," below.
+You can find other examples at supporteddecisionmaking.org/impact.
+See "Where can I learn more," below.

 The person with the disability and each supporter must sign the SDM agreement.
 A notary public must also witness and sign it.